 Why do you Want a Credit Card?

 Do you need a credit card or just fancy having access to some extra money?
 This is one of the questions to ask before you compare credit cards and apply for a card.

 Do you intend to pay off the whole balance each month or spread the cost of paying for a large purchase over several months or even years?
-Are you treating it more like a personal loan than a credit card?
+Are you treating it more like a short term personal loan than a credit card?
 And, have you considered exactly how you will find the money to pay an extra bill each month?
 You should also think about what would happen if you were made redundant.
 How would you pay off the bill?

 All of these questions need to be considered before you decide which credit card will be the best one for your personal financial circumstances.